silviabinda/10bit_pwm_synth/README.md

 # 10bit_pwm_synth
-Project on how to build a 10bit synthesizer with ESP32
+A project on how to build a 10bit synthesizer with ESP32